QuangTranUTE/Sentiment-Analysis-of-Customer-Reviews/datasets/README.md

+## About the traning dataset
-Traning dataset consisting of more than 100.000 customer reviews can be downloaded [here](https://drive.google.com/file/d/1JlZpgM5uBZI-xeayv-AnXnW_OQjzaUYP/view?usp=sharing).
+The traning dataset consists of more than 100.000 customer reviews from Vietname e-commerce websites in categories: Clothing, Shoes, Bags, Luggage, Watches, and other Fashion accessories.

+It were crawled and labeled by Trần Gia Bảo, Trần Thị Tâm Nguyên, Hoàng Thị Cẩm Tú, Uông Thị Thanh Thủy.

+The data can be downloaded [here](https://drive.google.com/file/d/1JlZpgM5uBZI-xeayv-AnXnW_OQjzaUYP/view?usp=sharing).

+#   About 100k reviews

 ## How were the training data prepared
 The training data have been processed through following steps: